kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ## Design Details

-Below diagram is shows the interaction between kubelet, node and cAdvisor.
+The diagram below shows the interaction between kubelet, node and cAdvisor.

 ```mermaid
 sequenceDiagram